josejuanmontiel/thymemother/README.md

 ```

-- WIP to remove the TODO and clean the DSL, but inside:
+You can define variables, and using this DSL

+    fixture objectMother, "user1", User.class

-- You define the matching between model class and the fixture.
+You define generation of an object using a fixture.

+And with this part

+    add m, "users", users

-- You define the relation of the instanced fixtures and the thymeleaf model object.
+you define the relation of the instanced fixtures (users) in the variables and the thymeleaf model object ("users").

+- WIP to remove the TODO and clean the DSL, but inside

 ## How to run it using "external configurations"